College financial-planning startup, is acquired

 JPMorgan Chase & Co announced this week that it acquired Frank, the college financial planning platform.
 JPMorgan Chase will acquire Frank’s entire business, including its Easy FAFSA®, Classfinder College Course Marketplace, Scholarships & Employment tools, and Financial Education and Careers content.
 Terms of the transaction were not disclosed.

 Frank was founded in 2017 by Charlie Javice, who migrated to Miami this spring.
-Frank serves more than 5 million students at over 6,000 higher education institutions across the country.
+Frank serves more than 5 million students at over 6,000 higher education institutions across the country, according to the news release.
 Its products help students navigate financial aspects of the college experience – from securing financial aid to figuring out what they want to do after graduating.
 The startup has also developed an online course marketplace where students can earn college credit from accredited universities at a competitive price.
-Frank’s solutions uniquely cater to 17–24-year-old students, 24+ year-old adult learners, parents and guardians, and households of a low-to-moderate income.
-“We’re most proud of who we serve,” Javice told Refresh Miami in May.
-40% of their students are minorities, half are first generation college students, and over half are women.
+Frank says it’s solutions uniquely cater to 17–24-year-old students, 24+ year-old adult learners, parents and guardians, and households of a low-to-moderate income.
 The startup has raised more than $20 million in venture capital.

 The Frank brand will continue to be led by Javice, Frank’s CEO who founded the company at age 24.
 She will join the firm as Head of Student Solutions on the Digital Products team.